No. Nor is ChefDb a restaurant review site, a social networking site, a wiki or a blog. The

 Culinary students are only eligible if associated with a restaurant in an internship or externship capacity.

 The following positions are not eligible for listings on ChefDb:

-Distributors, importers, recruiters, HR professionals, representatives and agents.
+Distributors, importers, recruiters, HR or marketing professionals, representatives and agents.

 It's easy.
 Provided you meet our criteria for inclusion (see above), you only need to:

 1. Create an account with ChefDb by selecting the 'Register' link found on every page;

 2. Wait for the auto-reply email and click on the activation link in this email to activate your account;